On the campaign trail and on Capitol Hill, politicians are promising to save U.S. manufacturing from the sweeping tides of international trade.

 But U.S. manufacturing is not in decline; it is thriving.
 By historic standards and relative to other countries’ manufacturing sectors, U.S. manufacturing is firing on all cylinders.
 In 2006, the sector achieved record output, record sales, record profits, record profit rates and record return on investment.
 American manufacturing performance has never been stronger.

 Nor was 2006 an aberration.
 Since the nadir of the manufacturing recession in 2002, all of those indicators have been trending upward.
-The Federal Reserve’s report on industrial production found that U.S. manufacturing output has continued to rise.
+Earlier this month, the Federal Reserve released its monthly report on industrial production, which found that U.S. manufacturing output has continued to rise throughout 2007.

 Meanwhile, better access to imported raw materials, components, other production inputs, and capital raised though stock and bond issues has helped restrain overall costs of production, as growing world demand has bid up the prices of industrial commodities.

 While misguided (or disingenuous) politicians rail against the rising trade deficit, they fail to comprehend (or acknowledge) that U.S. producers are America’s largest importers.
 In 2006, 55 percent of all U.S. goods imports were industrial products and components, the kinds of purchases made not by consumers, but by producers.